JohnnyGOX17/john-gentile-website/kb/lifestyle/diet-exercise.md

 <br />

 * `30 mL` of Olive Oil (no trans fats)
-* High Omega-3's from fish (non-predatory fish like swordfish)
+* High Omega-3's from non-predatory fish (e.g. avoiding fish like swordfish)
   + On non-fish days, supplement w/9G of salmon oil, 3x per day
 * Unlimited calorie diet as long as carbs `< 30g` to simulate "free-living condition"